LLM-Professional Skills (SKGL)

 SKGL 0909.
 International Business Transactions: A Practical Perspective.
 (2 Credits)

 This course is designed to introduce the student to several types of frequently encountered private international transactions - joint ventures, private equity, strategic alliances, partnerships, and mergers and acquisitions - and the role that counsel plays from inception to closing.
 Students will learn to identify different types of risk with the goal of understanding the ways they can be allocated among the parties to a transaction.
 We will discuss what makes a transaction international and how cross border arrangements differ from domestic deals.
 We will review basic concepts such as capital structure, how businesses are financed, and the interrelation between debt and equity.
 The purpose of the course is to provide students with an opportunity to experience the development of an international business transaction in a context that replicates actual legal practice.
 We will follow the stages of a hypothetical international transaction and the documentation that accompanies each phase.
 Through practical exercises and interactive participation, we will discuss, analyze and draft a letter of intent, a term sheet and selected sections of deal documents.
 We will discuss the importance of legal due diligence and how to undertake it.
 We will look at specific aspects of the US regulatory framework that may impact a cross border transaction as well as cultural barriers and ethical issues that an international lawyer may face in these types of arrangements.
 Emphasis will be made on real life examples and practical experience.
 Through direct supervision students will receive regular feedback and training during the semester.
 Negotiations and class assignments will help develop problem solving and written and oral communication skills.
-Students will gain insight into the dynamics of cross border deals and the different strategies used in negotiations. <p>Attendance Policy: Mandatory<br> Grading: Class participation counts for fifty percent (50%) of the final grade and a take-home final exam will account for the other fifty percent of the final grade (50%)
+Students will gain insight into the dynamics of cross border deals and the different strategies used in negotiations. <p>Attendance Policy: Mandatory<br> Grading: Class participation counts for twenty percent (20%) of the final grade and a take-home final exam will account for the other eighty percent of the final grade (80%).

 Attributes: EXP, LAWB, LAWI, LIDR, LLM.